Semi-inner products and the concept of semi-polarity: Antinorms

 Now, consider some $x,y \in \X$, and assume that $|\langle x,y \rangle| = \|x\| \cdot \|y\|_a$.
 By the definition of antinorm, this is equivalent to saying that the function $|\langle .,y \rangle|$ is maximized on $\|x\| \B$ at $x$.
 In other words, the supporting hyperplane of $\|x\| \B$ at $x$ is a level surface of the linear functional $G y=\langle \cdot,y \rangle$.
 On the other hand, since $\|x\|_{a,a} = \|x\|$ and $|\langle .,. \rangle|$ is symmetric, we have that $G x=|\langle .,x \rangle|$ is maximized on $\|y\|_a \B_a$ at $y$.
 Thus, we have the following. \end{proof}

 The normality relation defined at the beginning of Section~\ref{sec:prelim} is not symmetric.
 Nevertheless, it was shown in \cite[$\S$ 3]{Ma-Sw2} that for any normed plane $\NS$, for any $x,y \in \X$, $x$ is normal to $y$ with respect to $\| \cdot \|$ if, and only if, $y$ is normal to $x$ with respect to $\| \cdot \|_a$, which we denote $y\dashv_a x$.
-We show that this property cannot be generalized for higher dimensions, in a strong sense.
+This property cannot be generalized for higher dimensions, in a strong sense, as was shown in \cite{Gru2}.
+Here we give a shorter proof.

 \begin{thm} Let $\| \cdot \|_1$ and $\| \cdot \|_2$ be two norms defined on the real linear space $\X$, where $\dim \X > 2$.
 For $i=1,2$, let $\B_i$ and $\dashv_i$ denote the unit ball and the normality relation of the norm $\| \cdot \|_i$.
 Then the relations $x \dashv_1 y$ and $y \dashv_2 x$ are equivalent for all $x,y \in \X$ if, and only if $\B_1$ and $\B_2$ are homothetic ellipsoids. \end{thm}